briandrum/codes.forchagrin.com/committees-boards-and-commissions.md

 ### Administration & Finance Committee

+The Administration & Finance Committee shall oversee the administrative, personnel, and financial operations of the Village.
+It is responsible for reviewing the annual operating and capital budgets, financial reports, and audits, as well as recommending fiscal policies and fee schedules.
+The committee shall also review matters related to Village personnel, procurement, intergovernmental agreements, and internal administrative systems to ensure efficient, transparent, and accountable governance.

  Name             | Role   | Term
 ------------------|--------|-------------------------------------------------------------------------------------
 Anthony Fossaceca | Member | <small>Appointed by Council president to a one-year term ending Dec 31, 2026</small>